 Even if their fur is long or short, groom them a bit and get them camera ready.
-This could include a trip to the groomers or just an at-home bath.
-A common touch up I do is eye removing those pesky eye boogers, so try to check for those if you can, too!
+This could include getting a new collar or bandana, as well.

 We will need anything and everything to entice your pooch to look at the camera at the right moment.
 Having treats and a variety of toys is a good way to make this happen.
 Toys can also be good props for the shoot itself!

 I don’t just mean sticks and leaves.
 Please pick up the poo, too.
-You’d be surprised what we have to do to get a good photo from our furry friends.
+You’d be surprised what I have to do to get a good photo of our furry friends.
 Not worrying about land mines will make the session so much easier!

-If your dog’s a bum or super hyper, let me know!
+If your pet’s a bum or super hyper, let me know!
 Knowing what I’m in for lets me strategize.
-If your dog loves walks, let’s walk him a bit for some photos.
+If your pet loves walks, let’s walk him a bit for some photos.
 If they love swimming, let them swim!
-We want this to be as much fun as possible for your dog, too!
+We want this to be as much fun as possible for your pet, too!